The Deligne-Mumford operad as a trivialization of the circle action: Model Categories and Homotopy (Co)limits

 \subsection{Quillen adjunction}

 It is a natural question to ask when a functor of model categories induces a functor of homotopy categories, and when this functor is a weak equivalence.
-(The functor most interesting for us will be the chains functor from topological operads up to weak homotopy equivalence to dg operads up to quasi-isomorphism.)
-A convenient condition on a functor $F:\cC\to \cD$ of model categories that guarantees (in a functorial way) a functor on homotopy categories is the notion of so-called \emph{Quillen adjunction}. \begin{definition} A functor $F:\cC\to \cD$ between model categories is a \emph{left Quillen functor} if it admits a right adjoint $G:\cD\to \cC$ such that $F$ preserves cofibrations and acyclic cofibrations and $G$ preserves fibrations and acyclic fibrations.
-In this situation we call $G$ a \emph{right Quillen functor}, and the adjunction $(F,G)$ is called a \emph{Quillen adjunction}. \end{definition} Quillen adjunctions induce pairs of adjoint (in the conventional sense) functors between homotopy categories: one gets $ho_F:Ho_\cC\leftrightarrows Ho_\cD:ho_G$, defined by applying $F$, resp. $G$ to fibrant-cofibrant representatives (in fact, it is sufficient to apply $F$ to a fibrant representative and $G$ to a cofibrant representative to get the correct functor on homotopy categories).
+(The functor most interesting for us will be the functor of chains from topological operads up to weak homotopy equivalence to dg operads up to quasi-isomorphism.)
+A convenient condition on a functor $F:\cC\to \cD$ of model categories that guarantees (in a functorial way) a functor on homotopy categories is the notion of so-called \emph{Quillen adjunction}. \begin{definition} A functor $F:\cC\to \cD$ between model categories is a \emph{left Quillen functor} if it admits a right adjoint $G:\cD\to \cC$ such that $F$ preserves cofibrations and trivial cofibrations and $G$ preserves fibrations and trivial fibrations.
+In this situation we call $G$ a \emph{right Quillen functor}, and the adjunction $(F,G)$ is called a \emph{Quillen adjunction}. \end{definition} Quillen adjunctions induce pairs of adjoint (in the conventional sense) functors between homotopy categories: one gets

+defined by applying $F$, resp. $G$ to fibrant-cofibrant representatives (in fact, it is sufficient to apply $F$ to a fibrant representative and $G$ to a cofibrant representative to get the correct functor on homotopy categories).
 These should be thought of as the left (resp. right) derived functors of $F$ (resp. $G$).
 A Quillen adjunction is called a \emph{Quillen equivalence} if $ho_F$ (equivalently, $ho_G$) is an equivalence on homotopy categories.